kyma-project/third-party-images/fluent-bit/README.md

 * `http` output plugin → the `sequentialhttp` plugin
 * `tail` input plugin → the `dummy plugin` to simulate sending audit log at a high rate (otherwise no batching would occur)

-An example configuration looks as follows:
+An example Fluent Bit configuration looks as follows:
 ```
       [INPUT]
               Name              dummy